SEGA Discloses Generative AI Use in Crazy Taxi: World Tour

 What happened

-The game's Steam listing states "At SEGA Corporation, we utilize generative AI as a support tool for developers, aiming to provide better content to our users and enable developers to focus more on creative tasks," and adds "We have used such generative AI support tools during development of Crazy Taxi: World Tour," with an explicit caveat that "No AI was used in reference to the performers in the game," as reported by Eurogamer and echoed by Kotaku and MyNintendoNews.
-Eurogamer also reports the game is announced for PlayStation 5, Windows PC, Xbox Series X and Nintendo Switch 2, with a 2027 launch window.
+SEGA's Steam listing for Crazy Taxi: World Tour states, "At SEGA Corporation, we utilize generative AI as a support tool for developers, aiming to provide better content to our users and enable developers to focus more on creative tasks," and adds, "We have used such generative AI support tools during development of Crazy Taxi: World Tour," with the caveat that "No AI was used in reference to the performers in the game," as reported by Eurogamer, GameSpot, and Kotaku.
+The game was announced at Xbox's showcase for PlayStation 5, Windows PC, Xbox Series X, and Nintendo Switch 2, with a 2027 launch window (Eurogamer).
+The disclosure drew immediate criticism from players and games press.

 Scoring Rationale